 We often use a class of synthetic fibres called lycra fibre.
 People gave this trademarked brand name to this specific class of synthetic elastic fibres.

-People call it ‘spandex in the US, and ‘elastane’ in the rest of the world.
+People call it ‘spandex' in the US, and ‘elastane’ in the rest of the world.
 It’s mainly the choice for activewear, sports and dance garments.

 Thanks to its texture, it’s also extremely breathable and doesn’t wrinkle.